NIH develops improved mouse model of alcoholic liver disease

-Scientists may be better able to study how heavy drinking damages the liver using a new mouse model of alcohol drinking and disease developed by researchers from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-The model incorporates chronic and binge drinking patterns that more closely approximate alcoholic liver disease in humans than any existing method.
-A report of the new model appears in the March issue of the journal Nature Protocols (1).
+Scientists may be better able to study how heavy drinking damages the liver using a new mouse model of alcohol drinking and disease developed by researchers from the National Institute on Alcohol Abuse and Alcoholism (NIAAA), part of the National Institutes of Health.
+The model incorporates chronic and binge drinking patterns to more closely approximate alcoholic liver disease in humans than any existing method.
+A report of the new model appears in the March issue of the journal Nature Protocols.

 This page was last updated on Friday, January 21, 2022